whereby/security-docs/security.md

 Whereby uses only TLS 1.2 with a limited set of ciphers to protect data in transit.
 Servers have disk encryption enabled and backup data is stored in an encrypted offsite manner.

-For small rooms, End2End Encryption ensures that nobody except the call participants, can access the the calls.
-For big  rooms, encrypted media in transit can only happen in server memory, ensuring that
+For small rooms, End2End Encryption is in effect, ensuring that nobody except the call participants, can access the video calls.
+For big  rooms, encrypted media in transit is decrypted only in the server memory, ensuring that the exposure of the decrypted stream is as minimal as possible.

 ## Data Storage and Protection